jonkgrimes/nbtscanner/README.md

-# NetBIOS scanner
+# nbtscanner (NetBIOS scanner)

-Little tool I put together to scan a set of IP's for NetBIOS name information.
-It's mostly for my own sake to learn a little bit more about Rust.
+A tiny tool to scan a set of IP's for NetBIOS name information.

 ## Usage